-- 1- The maximum number of times a student is permitted to change from one major/emphasis to another shall be two. - 2- A student wishing to change his/her major must fill in a Change of Major Form and have it approved by the Departmental Chair of the new major and the Academic Standing Committee. - 3- Once a student changes his/her major, all failing grades received in previous major courses which are not required in the new major will be excluded from his/her cumulative average. - 4- Change of Major/Emphasis are effective for fall and spring semesters.
+- 1- The maximum number of times a student is permitted to change from one major/emphasis to another shall be two. - 2- A student wishing to change his/her major must fill in a Change of Major Form and have it approved by the Departmental Chair of the new major and the Academic Standing Committee. - 3- Changes of major/ emphasis done within the same Faculty will not exempt the failing grades of the old major to be counted towards the calculation of Cumulative Average.
+Only changes of major/ emphasis done to a Faculty different from the previous major will exempt the failing grades to be counted towards the Cumulative Average.

-5- A student who changes his/her major, must follow the program of study of the new major that is effective in the semester when the change of major is applied.
+- 4- Change of Major/Emphasis are effective only for fall and spring semesters. - 5- A student who changes his/her major, must follow the program of study of the new major that is effective in the semester when the change of major is applied.